mattock/openvpn-vagrant/README.md

 openvpn-build-bionic (Ubuntu 18.04) and msibuilder (Windows Server 2016) VMs.
 The former is used to produce Windows binaries and the latter to produce MSI packages.
-The openvpn-build directory on openvpn-build-bionic is shared with Samba so that msibuilder can access the build artefacts.
+The openvpn-build directory on openvpn-build-bionic is shared with Samba so that msibuilder can access the build artifacts.
 The setup process is almost completely automated:

     $ vagrant up openvpn-build-bionic